ShunSakurai/check_forbidden/README.md

 - When any of the entry field is filled, you can open the folder by pressing the arrow on the right
 - The result is displayed for both individual and whole files (as the "Summary")
 - You can re-run the program without closing it
-- If you choose an existing CSV file as the result file, the result will be added to the bottom of it

 ### Options
 You can specify what kind of segments to include in the search range.
 To display the options pane, click on the gear ⚙ icon.
 To hide the pane, click on the triangle ▲ icon.